 When you are armed with emerging scientific-based information versus old beliefs, the ideal route to take is to combine all the things you know to find ways in helping those with addictions.

 Ignoring common opinion that addiction is a choice also isn’t beneficial.
 When we don’t acknowledge that many people think this way, it does not give us the opportunity to educate others.
-If you are suffering from substance abuse, have a loved one who is, or an advocate for addiction treatment, developing a well-rounded understanding of this condition can help you make a positive impact.
+If you are suffering from substance use disorder, have a loved one who is, or an advocate for addiction treatment, developing a well-rounded understanding of this condition can help you make a positive impact.

 By explaining how people haphazardly judge those with addictions, and what science really says, we can convince ourselves–and others as well, to get the treatment needed.
+Talk to a Intake Coordinator

 Addiction As A Disease: Why And How